nodeshift/nodeshift/README.md

 #### nodeVersion
 Specify the version of Node.js to use for the deployed application. defaults to latest.
 These version tags corespond to the docker hub tags of the [bucharest-gold s2i images](https://hub.docker.com/r/bucharestgold/centos7-s2i-nodejs/tags/)

+#### dockerImage
+Specify the s2i builder image of Node.js to use for the deployed applications.
+Defaults to [bucharestgold/centos7-s2i-nodejs](https://hub.docker.com/r/bucharestgold/centos7-s2i-nodejs)

 #### quiet
 supress INFO and TRACE lines from output logs.